RupertDodkins/MEDIS/README.md

 Also if you don't want to generate atmosphere maps yourself, then copy *MEDIS/caos_pse/180828.zip* to your `iop.atmosdata` and unzip

 # Documentation
-The documentation can be found at medis.readthedocs.io
+The documentation for `MEDIS` can be found at https://medis.readthedocs.io